-Catarata Del Toro is a private owned reserve of 250 acres or 100 hectares.
-Located a little north of San José and the internal airport Juan Santamaria.
-And located on the Caribbean side of the central mountain range.
-The reserve borders two national parks, Juan Castro Blanco and Poás on both sides for 1.5 miles.
-This creates a ‘lost in the jungle’ feeling of 50.000 acres or 20.000 hectares.
-The first neighbor in the south and the north is 0.5 mile away, the east and west part are neighbor free.
-The valley of Bajos Del Toro, where we are located, is unspoiled: mountains, many more waterfalls, forest, national parks and a lot of wildlife.
-As said before: unspoiled, what creates a lot of opportunities for sustainable tourism.
+Catarata Del Toro is a privately owned reserve of 100 hectares.
+The sanctuary’s location is a little north of San José and the international airport Juan Santamaria and the Caribbean side of the central mountain range.
+We have two national parks as neighbors for three kilometers— Juan Castro Blanco and Poás.
+Juan Castro Blanco is one of the two water parks globally.
+So, all this creates a ‘lost in the jungle’ feeling of 20.000 hectares.
+The first neighbors in the south and north are one kilometer away, and we are neighbor-free in the east and west.
+Our location is in the valley of Bajos Del Toro, which is unspoiled.
+You will find mountains, many more waterfalls, forests, national parks, and wildlife.

-Catarata Del Toro and Blue Rapids of Costa Rica wants to offer their visitors a ‘WOW’ experience.
-Everything as natural as it is possible.
-WYSIWYG – What You See Is What You Get.
-Visitors always leave different as they came in, and hopefully with a special extra love for nature and Costa Rica.
+Catarata Del Toro and Blue Falls of Costa Rica want to offer visitors a ‘BIG WOW’ experience.
+And the ‘Wow’ comes naturally due to nature itself.
+We keep everything as natural as possible and by the simple philosophy of: ‘WYSIWYG – What You See Is What You Get.’
+Visitors always leave different as they came in, most of them with a special extra love for nature and the overwhelming beauty of Costa Rica.